Franchise Development and Economic Uncertainty

 These franchise sectors have the highest projected growth:

-These franchise sectors have the slowest growth or most projected decline:
+These franchise sectors have the slowest growth or the most projected decline:

 The Macroeconomic Picture

 Certain industries face increased exposure to broader economic risks.
-The federal funds rate is expected to stay over 5% in 2023, contributing to increased unemployment and a general economic downturn.
-The anti-inflationary stance of the Federal Reserve and current administration makes additional household or commercial stimulus unlikely, and SBA loan amounts are expected to decrease from 2022 levels.
+The federal funds rate is expected to drop under 4% in 2026.
+However, the uncertain stance of the Federal Reserve and the volatile current administration make additional household or commercial stimulus unlikely, and SBA loan amounts are expected to decrease from 2024 levels.

 The Labor Debate